top of page

 John Bailey

-This original Chieftain played in multiple premierships, won five Best and Fairests, played more than 430 matches, and took an astounding 636 wickets.
+This original Chieftain played in multiple premierships, won five Best and Fairest awards, featured in more than 430 matches, and took an astounding 636 wickets.
+Bailey understood his game perfectly — taking a wicket every 27th delivery, conceding very few runs, and claiming too many five-wicket hauls to count, with his best figures at 8-5.

 Accolades